Class Teachers: Mrs. Billins (Mon-Wed), Mr Handy (Thurs-Fri)

 P.E.

-PE will be taught on Mondays and Wednesdays; the children should come to school in their PE kit.
-In Autumn term the children will be doing Gymnastics, Golf, Football and Handball.
+PE will be taught on Mondays and Wednesdays; on these days the children should continue to come to school in their PE kit.
+This term the children will be enjoying Dance, Volleyball, Orienteering and Swimming.
+Our wood walk this term will be an orienteering competition (with a twist...) around Horseshoe Lake!
+Details of the swimming lessons will be distributed later in the term.

 Homework